This article is an update to a previous article published April 20, 2026

 Note: Some charges have not been filed in a proposed or effective tariff and thus are estimates by Power Advisory.
 This included PPL’s capacity charge and FirstEnergy’s Transmission charge.
 In addition, Power Advisory splits the established FirstEnergy Cap-AEPS-Other charge into a capacity value and AEPS-Other value.

-Figure 3 shows the historical monthly pricing for five Pennsylvania utilities.
-The rates in April 2026 ranged from $112/MWh for West Penn to $159/MWh for Met-Ed.
-The chart shows how these rates have increased from the $60-$80/MWh level since 2023.
-On average, these rates increased from $77.81/MWh in Jan 2023 to $144.55/MWh in April 2026, an 86% increase.
+Figure 3 shows the historical monthly hourly-based PTCs for five Pennsylvania utilities.
+The rates in May 2026 ranged from $76/MWh for West Penn to $144/MWh for PPL.
+One can see the volatility for FirstEnergy PTCs as compared to PPL because the FirstEnergy HP Rider utilizes the LMP matched with the hourly production of a net metering facility (solar weighted).
+And there is significant variation of monthly PTC values within a given year.
+In 2023, the total hourly PTCs ranged between $35/MWh and $85/MWh, and in 2026 so far, the total hourly PTCs have been between $76/MWh and $190/MWh.
+On average, these rates increased from $59.10/MWh in Jan 2023 to $107.73/MWh in May 2026, an 82% increase.
 This remarkable increase in rates can make the net metering projects receiving hourly-based PTCs economic today.

-Figure 4 shows the breakdown of rate components for PPL.
-As can be seen, for the current month (April 2026), the transmission charge is the highest charge, followed by the hourly LMP.
+Figure 4 shows the breakdown of rate components for PPL’s hourly PTC.
+As can be seen, for the current month (May 2026), the transmission charge is the highest charge, followed by the hourly LMP.
 The capacity charge is third, and administrative charge, fourth.
 While these last two charges are much smaller than the first two, they have nonetheless increased materially in the recent past.

 Figure 4.
 Historical PPL GSC-2, Jan 2022-May 2026 ($/MWh)

 In addition to the net metering credit, a customer-generator will also produce an Alternative Energy Credit (AEC), or REC.
 These RECs are eligible to sell into the Pennsylvania Tier 1 REC market (technically they can sell into the SREC program as well, but that market is roughly the same price as the Tier 1 market).
-That market has trended downward from the $30s in recent years into the $20-$25/REC range (Figure 5).
+That market has trended downward from the $30s in recent years into the $22-$25/REC range (Figure 5).
 Forward markets indicate that prices are expected to remain steady in that range for the next 3-4 years.
-It continues to be an undersupplied market with prices near the Maryland ACP ($22.25), which acts as a tether for many PJM Tier 1 REC markets.
+It continues to be an undersupplied market with prices near the Maryland ACP ($22.25), which acts as a tether for the PJM Tier 1 REC markets (PA, MD, NJ, VA, and DC).

 Figure 5.
 Pennsylvania Tier 1 REC Prices, 2023A-2028E ($/REC)